 Once your students have completed their placement tests, a recommended reading level will be assigned to them in the Recommended column.
 The results column will then display whether the student has maintained, struggled or excelled in the placement test.
 If some of your students are struggling with the placement test, it is recommended you set the initial placement level one or two levels lower than their current year level.
-For more information on changing the student's recommended placement level, click here.
+For more information on reviewing and changing the student's recommended placement level, click here.

 Once the Placement Centre has placed the students in their designated CARS & STARS reading level, they should remain on that level for the entire school year, and therefore not be stretched beyond their abilities.
 If a student is really struggling, and it becomes clear after administering CARS Pretests that they are on the wrong reading level, move them back one level and keep them there for the rest of the school year.
 Additionally, if a student were to have a problem in attaining a reading level, they may also be assigned a more appropriate reading level.
 See the Assign/Reset Placement Test Guide.

 Diagnose with CARS: Administer the five Pretests in the CARS Series using CARS & STARS Online to diagnose strengths and weaknesses in the 12 reading comprehension strategies in your class.
 Ideally complete one per day, as promptly as possible.